KLaw47/Capstone-Goatbagel/README.md

   Goatbagel is a unit conversion app for baking yeasted breads.
   Recipe creation allows a user to select a dropdown for currently coded yeast/flour conversions.
 Conversions are made from Imperial volume measurements to Metric weight measurements.
   Recipes created as public are added to a Firebase realtime Database for all users.

+## Who is it for?
+  This app is for the beginner or amateur baker, looking for an easy way to convert bread recipes for a more accurate end product.

 ## Details
   This web application makes use of React and Next.js for client side unit conversion.